daggerstab/stellarium-joystick/README.md

 Stellarium's installation directory (if built on Windows with MinGW).

 You can also pass a few optional parameters:
+- STELLARIUM_VERSION is required when building the plug-in for a specific version of Stellarium and should contain the version number.
+By default, the development version is assumed.
+Example use: -DSTELLARIUM_VERSION=0.12.4
 - SDL2_DIR, the path to the main installation directory of SDL2 (if you don't have the environmental variable SDLDIR set)
 - if you pass an empty value of CMAKE_INSTALL_PREFIX, the script will change it